knhash/knhash.github.io/_posts/2024-06-01-explore-lookalike.md

 ## Step 2 - Taking It Online

 To rank content for sparse users:
-1. **Identify Cluster**: Determine the cluster a sparse user belongs to.
+- Find the cluster that a sparse user, A, belongs to; call it X.
-2. **Find Dense User**: Locate the dense user at the cluster's center.
+- Find the dense user at the center of the cluster, c(X) = Y.
-3. **Predict Content**: Use the dense user's predictions for the sparse user.
+- Find the predictions we are going to send for the dense user, P(Y).
+- Send _these_ predictions to the sparse user, P(A) -> P(Y).

 This approach uses real-time predictions, caching dense user weights for efficiency.
-We utilized a multi-armed bandit (MAB) model to provide exploration and discovery within recommendations.
-The MAB would identify the slots, here categories, we need.
+We used a multi-armed bandit (MAB) model to provide exploration and discovery within recommendations.
+The MAB would identify the slots, here categories, that we need.
 And depending on the category, we would fill the slots with either popularity or recency-ranked items of that category.
 Some categories work better with recency, like news, while others work better with popularity, like fashion - this we had established as part of a prior analysis.

 ![System Design](/media/explore-lookalike/arch.jpeg)